-The development proposes a greenway system that will connect to a neighboring church, park, and elementary school with possible future connections to a larger greenway system on the Yellow River that includes 75 acres of dedicated county greenspace.
+The development proposes a greenway system that will connect to a neighboring church, park, and elementary school with possible future connections to a larger greenway system on the Yellow River.
 ARC strongly recommends greenway trails and connecting developments, activity centers, and other destination places to one another through a larger interjurisdictional system.
 This development promotes this goal of interconnected greenways and will allow residents an alternate mode of accessing other development and institutions in the immediate area.